SpaceN64/SpaceN64/README.md

 ## Sup - I'm SpaceN64 👨‍💻

-I'm a Python coder, and also an HTML writer from Canada 🇨🇦
+I'm a Python programmer, and also an HTML writer from Canada 🇨🇦

-At the moment, I am trying to learn more about HTML and Java and expanding my (already vast) knowledge of Python!
+At the moment, I am trying to learn more about *HTML* and *Java* and expanding my (already vast) knowledge of *Python*!

 ***Some Skills I Have in Python 🐍***
 - Have mastered the basics of Python